gaojunxuan/GradeTreeCPS/README.md

 # GradeTreeCPS
 A grade tracker app for CPS students.

-Check your grade, attendance, schedule and all the things you want to know know about your school life using GradeTree.
+Check your grade, attendance, schedule and all the things you want to know and need to know about your school life using GradeTree.

 ## Build and run the project
 This project uses Expo and React Native.
 In order to build and run the project, you have to install Expo-Cli first.